ThemesGuide/screenshots/README.md

 Implementation
 ---

-This service use NodeJS, Phantom for the screenshots, and Firebase for image storage.
+This service uses NodeJS, Phantom for the screenshots, and Firebase for image storage.

 Usage
 ---